imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-tigers.md

 ---

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult a psychologist to treat your particular case.

 #### Bibliography